safenetforum-community/NTracking/anm/README.md

 sudo rm -f /usr/bin/scrape.sh
 ```

-2. sort fire wall out if rules are left over
+2. sort firewall out if rules are left over

 adjust for your ssh port if not using port 22 and keep 8086 open on machine running NTracking and also keep open for any other services running on the system.